HIPAA Guidelines on Telemedicine: A Complete GuideGreg Garner

 What Is ePHI?

-Public Health Information, or PHI, is any personal information about a client regarding their health, billing, or anything else of confidential nature.
+Protected Health Information, or PHI, is any personal information about a client regarding their health, billing, or anything else of confidential nature.

 In turn, ePHI is any public health information electronically stored or sent out via emails, files, or digital copies of medical reports.